DLFundamentals/blog/_posts/2026-03-11-contrastive-loss-noncontrastive-loss.md

 ### What NSCL minimizers look like

-Beyond simply being a supervised loss, NSCL gives us a tractable bridge for understanding the geometry induced by contrastive learning.
-This raises a natural question: what kind of representations are learned by minimizing NSCL?
-Since NSCL serves as the supervised counterpart of DCL, understanding its global minimizers helps reveal the structure that self-supervised contrastive learning is implicitly approaching.
-In particular, any global minimizer of the NSCL loss exhibits three striking properties:
+NSCL is useful not only as a supervised comparison point, but also as a tractable bridge for understanding the geometry that contrastive learning is implicitly approaching.
+Since DCL sits close to NSCL at the level of the loss, it is natural to ask what the global minimizers of NSCL look like.

+The answer is remarkably structured.
+Any global minimizer of the NSCL loss exhibits three properties:

 <div class="flush-list">
   <ol>
     <li><strong>Augmentation collapse:</strong> all augmented views of the same sample map to the same point.</li>
     <li><strong>Within-class collapse:</strong> all samples from the same class share a single representation.</li>
-    <li><strong>Simplex ETF structure:</strong> the resulting class centers form a simplex equiangular tight frame, a maximally separated, symmetric configuration on the unit sphere.</li>
+    <li><strong>Simplex ETF structure:</strong> the resulting class centers form a simplex equiangular tight frame, a maximally separated symmetric configuration on the unit sphere.</li>
   </ol>
 </div>

+This matters because it places NSCL within the same broader geometric picture that appears in supervised learning.
+The supervised problem adjacent to DCL is not arbitrary; it has the same neural-collapse structure familiar from other well-studied supervised objectives.

 </div>